ahmishra/DevExplorer/README.md

 ![License](https://img.shields.io/badge/license-MIT%20License-cyan)
 ![Pylint](https://img.shields.io/badge/Pylint-9.75%2F10-blueviolet)

 A easy, simple to use platform for developers/explorers to get their daily news feed, explore the world with our maps and post blogs to make your own stories, informative blogs, coding tutorials, and really anything you want!
+If you liked my site please consider voting it!

 Contents
 1. [About](#about-devexplorer)